pragmagic/nimue4/README.md

 # Nim Integration for Unreal Engine 4

-This project contains Nim library and tools that allow to create Unreal Engine 4 games on Nim programming language.
+This repo contains Nim library and tools that allow to create Unreal Engine 4 games on [Nim programming language](http://nim-lang.org/).

-The project is in early development, so breaking changes are possible - backward compatibility is not guaranteed yet.
+The integration is in early development, so breaking changes are possible - backward compatibility is not guaranteed yet.

-The project is being used by an indie development team to create a mobile strategy game.
+This integration is being used by an indie development team to create a mobile strategy game.

 ## Why Nim?

 Nim is a native programming language that allows excellent programming productivity while not sacrificing the application's performance.
 It compiles directly into C++, so almost all the features UE4 provides can be made available in Nim.

 Nim's syntax and semantics are simple and elegant, so Nim can be easily taught to scripters in game development teams.
-Nim also has reach meta-programming capabilities, allowing you to extend capabilities of Nim, which is great for the variety of domains a game developer usually encounters.
+Nim also has rich support for meta-programming, allowing you to extend capabilities of Nim, which is great for the variety of domains a game developer usually encounters.

 ## Getting Started